dhinojosa/scala-implicits-katacoda/02_scala_implicitly/intro.md

 # `implicitly`

-Implicitly summons a type that has already been bound.
-It is great to summon those values inside of a method, so as not to provide the option to your users.
-Implicitly is compile time and not runtime, so parameterized types come into play.
+`implicitly` summons a type that has already been bound.
+It is great to summon those values inside of a method, so as not to provide the option to your users.  `implicitly` is compile time and not runtime, so parameterized types come into play.